acker1019/InterviewDemo/Geohash-php-mongodb/ReadMe.md

 # Why PHP
-PHP was chosen because our project server was built with nginx server and php-fpm.
+PHP was chosen because our project server was built with the Nginx server and php-fpm.

+# Why MongoDB
+In this case, the unknown number of couriers are stored in their own hash grids and their locations are updated rapidly.
+This situation fits MongoDB's tree-structured data system.

+In the case of SQL's table-like data system, A hash code column can be built for "SELECT".
+However, when executing the "SELECT", the searching is performed "iteratively".
+It is less efficient than the tree-structured data system.

+In other words, "packs of couriers" are obtained in MongoDB, on the other hand, "couriers belonging to certain grid" are extracted from a huge table.